raspberrypilearning/scratch-cat-goes-skiing/en/step_5.md

 --- hint ---

-Are there any `Looks`{:class="blocklooks"} which you could use to change the costume.
+Are there any `Looks`{:class="blocklooks"} blocks which you could use to change the costume.

 --- /hint ---